Jump Training Lesson 3 - Individuality and Jumping Styles

-If you're hungry for more information, AND would like to receive a program customized to your unique needs, I encourage you to take a look at my complete 144 page Vertical Jump Masters Course called The Vertical Jump Development Bible
+If you're hungry for more information, AND would like to receive a program customized to your unique needs, I encourage you to take a look at my complete Vertical Jump Masters Course called The Vertical Jump Development Bible 2.0

 I can honestly say, if you think this 3-day course has been eye opening, you ain't seen nothing yet!

-Not only will I teach you all you'll ever want to know to increase your vertical jump for as long as you desire, but you can immediately get started on one of 30 different completely individualized routines, designed to suit your unique needs, that'll enable you to apply all the information you've learn.
-Best of all it's only $39.99!
+Not only will I teach you all you'll ever want to know to increase your vertical jump for as long as you desire, but you can immediately get started on one of 10 different completely individualized routines, designed to suit your unique needs, that'll enable you to apply all the information you've learn.

-Here is what people are saying about the Vertical Jump Development Bible:
+Here is what people are saying about the Vertical Jump Development Bible 2.0:

 The Vertical Bible has been the best thing that has ever happened to me.
 Wanted to inform you that after only a week and a half the vj was already up by two inches in the running jump and was up by around 3-4 inches in the standing jump with arm swing.
 By the end of my second week my standing vert was up another 2 inches and with a step another 2 and 1/2 inches.
 That means in two weeks my one step vert has gone up like 4 and 1/2 inches and my standing by 6 inches.
 With still being able to potentially increase my strength and then adding in more reactive work I think with the vert bible and individual testing as a guideline I could reach 48+ vertical by the time I peak at 26 years old! thanks kelly!